-Michael P. Huseby was elected to the Board of the Company and was appointed Executive Chairman of Barnes & Noble Education effective August 2, 2015.
-Previously, he was a member of the board of directors of Barnes & Noble, Inc. from January 2014 and served as the Chief Executive Officer of Barnes & Noble until August 2, 2015.
+Michael P. Huseby serves as Chairman and Chief Executive Officer.
+Previously, he served as Executive Chairman of Barnes & Noble Education.
+Prior to joining the Company, he was a member of the board of directors of Barnes & Noble, Inc. from January 2014 and served as the Chief Executive Officer of Barnes & Noble until August 2, 2015.
 Mr. Huseby was appointed Chief Executive Officer of NOOK Media LLC and President of Barnes & Noble in July 2013, and Chief Financial Officer of Barnes & Noble in March 2012.
 From 2004 to 2011, Mr. Huseby served as Executive Vice President and Chief Financial Officer of Cablevision Systems Corporation, a leading telecommunications and media company, which was acquired by the Altice Group in June 2016.
 He served on the Cablevision Systems Corporation board of directors in 2000 and 2001.
 Prior to joining Cablevision, Mr. Huseby served as Executive Vice President and Chief Financial Officer of Charter Communications, Inc., a large cable operator in the United States.
 Mr. Huseby served on the board of directors of Charter Communications from May 2013 through May 2016.
 From 1999 to 2002, Mr. Huseby served as Executive Vice President, Finance and Administration, of AT&T Broadband, a provider of cable television services.
 In addition, Mr. Huseby spent over 20 years at Arthur Andersen, LLP and Andersen Worldwide, S.C., where he held the position of Global Equity Partner.
-Mr. Huseby serves on the board of directors of CommerceHub, Inc., a cloud-based e-commerce fulfillment and marketing software platform company listed on Nasdaq and is chair of its audit committee and a member of its compensation committee.Max J. Roberts, Chief Executive Officer
+Mr. Huseby serves on the board of directors of CommerceHub, Inc., a cloud-based e-commerce fulfillment and marketing software platform company listed on Nasdaq.Daniel A. DeMatteo

 Daniel A. DeMatteo was elected as a director in August 2015.
 Mr. DeMatteo has served as Gamestop, Inc.’s Director and Executive Chairman since June 2010, and previously held other roles with Gamestop, including Chief Executive Officer from August 2008 to June 2010, Vice Chairman and Chief Operating Officer from March 2005 to August 2008, and President and Chief Operating Officer of Gamestop or its predecessor companies since November 1996.
 Mr. DeMatteo has served as an executive officer in the video game industry since 1988.David G. Golden